What is a study permit?

 Who needs a study permit?

-If you are planning to study in Canada for longer than 6 months, you will be required to obtain a study permit from a Canadian consulate, high commission or embassy.
-If you plan to stay in Canada for less than six months on a tourist visa, and subsequently study for longer than 6 months, it is recommended that the study permit is obtained prior to initial arrival to Canada.
-If you do not, you may be required to leave Canada in order to apply for the study permit and continue your studies.
+If you are planning to study in Canada for longer than 6 months, you will be required to get a study permit from a Canadian consulate, high commission, or embassy.
+If you plan to stay in Canada for less than six months on a tourist visa, and subsequently study for longer than 6 months, it is recommended that you secure a study permit prior to initial arrival to Canada otherwise you could be required to leave and apply for this permit outside of Canada.